abczzz13/abczzz13/README.md

 # Welcome! 👋
 Hey, I'm Thomas and I am a self-taught junior python developer.
 Here, you can find the projects I've been working on.

 🌱 Currently, I have been mainly focussing my efforts on Python and the related frameworks Django and Flask.
-While getting acquainted with professional workflows such as CI/CD, automated tests, version control and collaboration.
+While also getting acquainted with professional workflows such as CI/CD, automated tests, version control and collaboration.
 However, I'm also open to learning new languages and techniques.

 <!--